 Below I go into more detail about the specific tax implications when it comes to the benefits paid from the different types of income protection insurance policies.

 What is income protection insurance?

-- income protection insurance is a type of sick pay insurance that pays out a pre-agreed sum of money on a monthly basis if the insured person is unable to work due to an accident or illness
+- Income protection insurance is a type of sick pay insurance that pays out a pre-agreed sum of money monthly if the insured person is unable to work due to an accident or illness

 Personal income protection policy